Alyssa’s Pedal Car lap record attempt at Goodwood Motor Racing Circuit in an Austin J40 to raise £7,600

 The team at Austin Pedal Cars will be doing their best to ensure that Alyssa’s J40 will be in fine fettle and running as smoothly as possible.

-Alyssa, by taking on this mammoth challenge, hopes to raise £2,000 for the Forces’ Motorsport Charity where every penny raised will go towards Mission Motorsport’s programs, giving veterans the skills and support they need to thrive.
+Alyssa, by taking on this mammoth challenge, hopes to raise £7,600, the equivalent of £2 for every metre pedalled, for the Forces’ Motorsport Charity where every penny raised will go towards Mission Motorsport’s programs, giving veterans the skills and support they need to thrive.

 Here’s how your donations can help: